OfficeDev/office-js-docs-pr.pt-br/docs/develop/auth-with-office-dialog-api.md

 #### <a name="support-multiple-identity-providers"></a>Prestar suporte a vários provedores de identidade

-Se seu suplemento oferece ao usuário uma variedade de opções de provedores, como a Conta da Microsoft, o Google ou o Facebook, você precisa de uma primeira página local (confira a seção anterior) que forneça uma interface de usuário para a escolha de um provedor.
-A escolha do provedor acionará a construção da URL de entrada e seu redirecionamento.
+If your add-in gives the user a choice of providers, such as Microsoft Account, Google, or Facebook, you need a local first page (see preceding section) that provides a UI for the user to select a provider.
+Selection triggers the construction of the sign-in URL and redirection to it.

 #### <a name="authorization-of-the-add-in-to-an-external-resource"></a>Autorização do suplemento para um recurso externo

 Na Web moderna, os usuários e aplicativos da Web são entidades de segurança.
-O aplicativo tem sua própria identidade e permissões para recursos online, como o Office 365, Google Plus, Facebook ou LinkedIn.
+O aplicativo tem sua própria identidade e permissões para recursos online, como o Microsoft 365, o Google Plus, o Facebook ou o LinkedIn.
 O aplicativo é registrado no provedor de recursos antes da implantação.
 O registro inclui:

 - Uma lista das permissões que o aplicativo precisa.
 - Uma URL para a qual o serviço do recurso deve retornar um token de acesso quando o aplicativo acessa o serviço.

-Quando um usuário invoca uma função no aplicativo que acessa os dados do usuário no serviço do recurso, ele é solicitado a entrar no serviço e a conceder ao aplicativo as permissões necessárias para os recursos do usuário.
-Em seguida, o serviço redireciona a janela de entrada para a URL previamente registrada e transmite o token de acesso.
-O aplicativo usa o token de acesso para acessar os recursos do usuário.
+When a user invokes a function in the application that accesses the user's data in the resource service, they are prompted to sign in to the service and then prompted to grant the application the permissions it needs to the user's resources.
+The service then redirects the sign-in window to the previously registered URL and passes the access token.
+The application uses the access token to access the user's resources.

 Você pode usar a API da Caixa de Diálogo do Office para gerenciar esse processo usando um fluxo semelhante àquele descrito para os usuários entrarem.
 As únicas diferenças são: